andhess18/COP2-Project/README.md

 ## What the project does

 The project trains a small neural network to recognize handwritten digits from the MNIST dataset.
 It includes a modular design with separate classes for handling data, neural network architecture, and specific layer implementations.
+Once trained, the neural net will try to predict a user drawn image.

 ## Project Reason